Scientist profiles S-Z

 - Clinical trials

-Dr. Trudeau's research interests cover the spectrum of breast cancer from prevention to treatment and palliative care.
+Dr. Trudeau's research interests cover the spectrum of breast cancer from prevention to treatment to palliative care.
 To date, her research has centred on the following:

 - clinical trials in prevention, and adjuvant and metastatic disease, including investigational new drugs

-As co-chair of the Breast Disease Site Group, Dr. Trudeau has authored many guidelines on the treatment of breast cancer, which have influenced drug-funding decisions provincially and nationally.
+As co-chair of the breast disease site group for the program in evidence-based care at Cancer Care Ontario, she has authored many guidelines on the treatment of breast cancer; these have influenced drug funding decisions provincially and nationally.